intivatechnologies/systems-delivery-team-bots/README.md

 It is *NOT* for:
 <ul>
   <li>Software engineering / MCP</li>
-  <li>Images through GenAI</li
+  <li>Generating images through GenAI</li
 </ul>

 # What problem does this project exist to solve?
 Sometimes, a developer doesn't only want to do their job.
 They want to solve a problem for someone else.
 If the developer is also a designer, they may want to use their skill as a developer to build something that will help them design an artifact of some kind.

-This project is for designers who want to produce great work under a time crunch.
-Usually, a designer would be much better off with a team to complete a detailled artifact.
-Even better if they have good software to detail it for them.
-But how can they know what kind of software they'll need before they hear the requirements of the artifact?
+This type of work usually requires putting in an extra milestone, and an extra milestone usually involves the pressure of a deadline.

 # What solution does this project hope to achieve?
-Bringing back the waterfall model, because it's more **fun** than agile.
+Reactivating the waterfall model, simply because it’s more fun than agile.

 ## pull request process
 This project supports the education of the development of chatGPT bots used for systems development.
 Therefore, it uses an